buthanoid/oimaging/doc/oimaging-development-environment.md

 Development is made with Linux.
 If you want to use Windows, it would be simpler to run a virtual machine with Linux.
 If you really want to compile and develop directly from Windows, you should plan some time to resolve all the little bugs that will occur.

+### MacOS via docker on a Linux OS

+If you are under a Linux OS and you want to build OImaging on a MacOS you can do it via docker.
+Follow the tutorial at https://www.funkyspacemonkey.com/how-to-install-macos-catalina-in-a-docker-container-on-linux.
+You may need to enter the command `xhosts +` before `docker run`.
+Once you are running the MacOS virtual machine, install HomeBrew, then you can use it to install java (set the symbolic link as the installation says), maven, git, etc.
+Save your docker virtual machine with `docker commit` (look at a docker tutorial).

 ## Java Development Kit

 - OImaging aims to be compatible with version at least 1.8, so we use openjdk 1.8.
 Download it with your package manager or from https://openjdk.java.net/projects/jdk8/